rednafi/rednafi.com/content/go/reminiscing_cgi_scripts.md

 execute the compiled binary.
 For this demo, we're going to write the server in Go, but the CGI script itself will be written in Bash.

-Here's the streamlined plan:
+Here's the plan:

 -   Set up a basic HTTP server in Go.
 -   The server will await an HTTP POST request containing a form field called `name`.
 -   Upon receiving the request, the server will extract the value of `name`.
--   A Bash CGI script is then called with the value of `name`, outputting `Hello {name}` in HTML.
+-   A Bash CGI script is then called with the value of `name`, outputting `Hello <name>` in HTML.
 -   The server will then return this HTML response to the client.